 - Ability to be an ambassador for MIT/ESG in the context of your project

-ESG-PKG Summer Fellowships are only available for the summer.
-Applications for Summer 2021 will open in January with a deadline in March, precise date TBD.
+ESG-PKG Fellowships are only available for the summer.
+Applications for Summer 2021 are open and the deadline is noon on March 30th.

 - A complete and thorough outline of the project and its desired outcome, including the steps that will be taken to assure that outcome